Skip to content

 zelos extensions install-local

-Install an extension from a local directory (requires agent --dev-mode)
+Install an extension from a local directory for development

 Usage: zelos extensions install-local <PATH>